Lumbar Epidural Injection: Your Procedure

 The injection takes just a few minutes.
 But extra time is needed to get ready.
-You may be given medicine before the injection to help you relax:
+You may be given medicine beforehand to help you relax:

 In some cases, monitoring devices may be attached to your chest or side.
 These devices measure your heart rate, breathing, and blood pressure.

-You lie on your stomach or side, depending on where the injection will be given.
+You lie on your stomach or side, depending on where the shot will be given.
 Your back is cleaned and may be covered with sterile towels.

-Medicine is given to numb the skin near the injection site.
+Medicine is given to numb the skin near the place of the shot.

 If X-ray imaging (fluoroscopy) is to be used, a contrast “dye” may be injected into your back.
-This helps your doctor get a better image.
+This helps your healthcare provider get a better image.

 A local anesthetic (for numbing), steroids (for reducing inflammation), or both are injected into the epidural space.

-The procedure is very safe, but there is a very small risk of infection or local reaction afterward.
-If you have increasing pain, headaches (especially when standing up) redness, fever, or symptoms of infection, seek medical attention right away.
+The procedure is very safe.
+But there is a very small risk of infection or local reaction afterward.
+Seek medical care right away if you have:

 After the procedure